jithendrabsy/thoughts/_posts/2010-03-21-the-art-of-focus.md

 ---
 layout: post
-title:  "The Art of Focus"
+title:  "💲 The Art of Focus"
 description: No backup plan
 tags: Creation
 ---